February 10, 2026 • Posted in Sputtering & Vapor Deposition

 At Sanwa, we’ve used this method for creating long-lasting decorative parts in high-traffic or high-use environments, such as steering wheel emblems and other automotive decals.
 These parts are resistant to cracking, peeling, scratching and other signs of wear and tear.

 Sputtering offers strong adhesiveness, long life span, and the ability to pull target material from most metals and alloys.
 This means a plastic-printed part can achieve a truly metalized look for many years to come.
-One thing to remember, however, is that sputtering projects can have a comparatively higher cost than PVD, depending on the specifications, uses and desired outcomes.
+One thing to remember, however, is that sputtering projects can have a comparatively higher cost than PVD coating, depending on the specifications, uses and desired outcomes.

-PVD (physical vapor deposition) occurs on an atomic level in a vacuum chamber.
+PVD (physical vapor deposition) coating occurs on an atomic level in a vacuum chamber.
 During the coating, a solid material is vaporized in a vacuum and then embedded onto a part’s surface of a part.
 Often, a part will need to be specially positioned or rotated to achieve precise and full-coverage coating.
 In the process, the compound materials form a thin, bonded surface layer that can greatly improve the appearance, durability, or function of the decorated part.

-While PVD also pulls target materials from metals (like the sputtering method), the selection is limited to those metals with lower melting points.
+While PVD coating also pulls target materials from metals (like the sputtering method), the selection is limited to those metals with lower melting points.
 However, if your project is flexible with material types, PVD can be an excellent choice when lower costs and quicker turnarounds are priorities.

 PVD coating can be applied to a wide variety of substrates, including plastics, ceramics and even other metal materials.
 At Sanwa, we’re typically able to offer PVD at a higher speed and lower cost than most sputtering projects.
-Also, beyond the aesthetic benefits, PVD often results in higher wear resistance and surface hardness than non-coated parts.
+Also, beyond the aesthetic benefits, PVD coating often results in higher wear resistance and surface hardness than non-coated parts.

 There’s no one coating method that’s the right choice for every part or application.
 PVD and sputtering can both be used on parts in the automotive, aerospace, appliance or medical supply industries.
 All types of coating offer their own benefits and challenges, and should be selected based on your unique requirements.